-"TRUST ME" classroom guide: A unit on manipulation and misinformation
+"TRUST ME" discussion guide on manipulation and misinformation (collegiate guide)

 The term “fake news” once referred to misinformation designed to look like legitimate news, but the term has been rendered meaningless and counterproductive through overuse and political weaponization.
 The reality is that different kinds of misinformation vary significantly in their tactics, intent and impact.
 Therefore, to better understand misinformation, we need a new vocabulary that helps us see and think about these differences.